-MEDIKIDZ EXPLAIN SEASONAL FLU
+MEDIKIDZ EXPLAIN EPILEPSY

 The aim of Medikidz Series is to help kids learn about health and disease in an exciting, non-threatening way, blending fun with fact.